ibkevg/ibkevg.github.io/math/_posts/LA-notes.md

 OK, to multiply two vectors it makes sense to multiply their lengths together but only when they point in the same direction.
 So we make one "point in the same direction" as the other by multiplying by cos(θ)

 Dot products are also handy because they provide a way to find the angle between two vectors.

-We've all been taught that, 𝑊=𝐹𝑑, but that's not actually correct.
-Only the component of the force that is parallel to the direction of motion does work, so we must calculate it as the dot product of the force and displacement vectors, 𝑊=𝐹⋅𝑑, where F and d are vectors, and the work done is a scalar.

 ## References
 https://math.stackexchange.com/questions/348717/dot-product-intuition